scalapy/python-native-libs/docs/details.md

 ## `jna.library.path`/`nativeLibraryPaths`

 The directory where the Python shared library lives.
-It is located in either `sys.base_prefix` or config dir `sysconfig.get_config_var('LIBPL')`.
+It is located in either `f"{sys.base_prefix}/lib"` or config dir `sysconfig.get_config_var('LIBPL')`.
 For each Python installation, which one of these 2 directories actually contains the shared library is almost arbitrary.
-We decided to just use both with priority given to the config dir `f"{sysconfig.get_config_var('LIBPL')}:{sys.base_prefix}"`.
+We decided to just use both with priority given to the config dir `f"{sysconfig.get_config_var('LIBPL')}:{sys.base_prefix}/lib"`.

 ## `scalapy.python.programname`/`executable`